usethesource/salix/README.md

 ### Extending the Framework

 Extending the framework with new events, commands or subscriptions is facilitated by Rascal's extensible data types.
-In all cases, you define new constructors for handlers (`Hnd`), commands (`Cmd`) or subscriptions (`Sub`).
+In all cases, you define functions to produce handlers (`Hnd`), commands (`Cmd`) or subscriptions (`Sub`).
 Since all three of those values are sent over the wire, they have to be encoded.
 The framework provides functions to do so.
 Handlers, commands and subscriptions produce results, which are sent back to the server.
-This means that you'll also have to write a parser to turn received data into a proper message of type `Msg`, if the type of data is not supported by the built-in parser (i.e. `nothing`, `string`, `integer`, or `boolean`).
+This means that you'll also have to extend the parser to turn received data into a proper message of type `Msg`, if the type of data is not supported by the built-in parser (i.e. `nothing`, `string`, `integer`, or `boolean`).
 In some cases the Javascript needs to be modified in order to accommodate the construct.

 #### Events

 An event is defined using the following pattern:

 	Attr <eventName>(Msg(...) something2msg)
-	  = event("<eventName", <handler>(something2msg));
+	  = event("<eventName", handler("<handler>", encode(something2msg));

 This code defines an event function named `eventName`, accepting a function to map some event data to a `Msg`.
 It is defined using the `event` constructor which takes the name of the event and a "handler".
 Handlers are used to process event data such that it can eventually be fed into the argument function `something2msg`.
 Handlers thus are specific for such functions.
+The handler also encapsulates an encoded representation of the function needed to decode the event data.

-Standard handlers include `succeed(Msg)` which simply returns the argument when the event succeeds; `targetValue(Msg(str))` feeds the value property of the target element of the event into the argument function to obtain a message; and `targetChecked(Msg(bool))` which can be used on checkboxes and radio buttons.
+Standard handlers include `succeed(Msg)` which simply returns the argument message when the event succeeds; `targetValue(Msg(str))` feeds the value property of the target element of the event into the argument function to obtain a message; and `targetChecked(Msg(bool))` which can be used on checkboxes and radio buttons.
 These are ready to use in your event definitions.

 If the standard handlers are not sufficient, you can also define your own.
-By extending the `Hnd` data type, and providing a smart constructor turning the handler function into serializable form.
-As an example, `targetValue` is defined as follows:
+By defining functions that produce `Hnd` values, As an example, `targetValue` is defined as follows:

-	data Hnd
-     = ...
-     | targetValue(Handle handle);

-	Hnd targetValue(Msg(str) str2msg) = targetValue(encode(str2msg));
+	Hnd targetValue(Msg(str) str2msg) = handler("targetValue", encode(str2msg));

-The type `Handle` is an opaque type representing the handler function in serializable form.
-The function `encode` uses internal magic to turn an arbitrary value into a handle.

 The reverse is also needed: turning a handle received from the client into the corresponding message as produced by the handler function.
-This is performed by interpreting `Result`s.
+This is performed by interpreting the type of the result (represented as a string).
 Such a result is then converted to a message on the server.
-For instance, the result of `targetValue` is represented using the `Result` constructor `string(Handle,str)`.
-Here's how such a result is turned into a message:
+For instance, the result of `targetValue` is parsed using the following function:

-	Msg stringParser(Handle h, map[str,str] p)
+    Msg parseMsg("string", Handle h, map[str,str] p)
-    = applyMaps(h, decode(h, #Msg(str))(p["strVal"]));
+      = applyMaps(h, decode(h, #Msg(str))(p["value"]));

-The function `stringParser` receives two parameters: first, the `Handle` as received from the client, and second the map of request data that was received from the client.
-The `decode` function is used to decode into a function `Msg(str)`, which is then applied to the request parameter `strVal` to obtain a message.
+The function `parseMsg` receives three parameters: first the type of the result (used to dispatch the parse function); second, the `Handle` as received from the client, and third the map of request data that was received from the client.
+The `decode` function is used to decode the handle into a function `Msg(str)`, which is then applied to the request parameter `value` to obtain a message.
 The function `applyMaps` then transforms the resulting message according to the mappers that were active at the time this handle was produced.

-You can define a new parser in a way similar to `stringParser`.
-In that case, however, it needs to be registered to the framework by calling `msgParser(str typ, Msg(Handle, map[str,str]) parser)`;
-Values of type `Hnd` are interpreted in the client to produce attributes in the request (such as `strVal`).
-Therefore, adding your own handlers requires changing the Javascript code to support the new kind.
+You should always apply this function, otherwise mapping (see above) won't work.

+You can define a new parser in a similar way, this time dispatching on a different type string.
+Note, that this also requires modifying the `salix.js` Javascript code to actually produce these new results.
+Furthermore, the function extension won't be in scope automatically at the top-level `app` function.
+Thus, before calling `app`, make sure all required parsers are in scope at the call-site, and provide `parseMsg` to the `parser` keyword parameter of `app`.

 #### Subscriptions & Commands (TODO)

-Extend `Sub` with new constructor for sending to client. extend decoder to represent a decoder for this subscription define smart constructor that encodes decoding functions extend js to handle the new subscription.

-For instance, `timeEvery` is defined as follows:

-	data Sub = timeEvery(Handle handle, int interval);

-	Sub timeEvery(Msg(int) int2msg, int n) = timeEvery(encode(int2msg), n);

-For instance, the `random` command is defined as follows:

-	data Cmd = random(Handle handle, int from, int to);

-	Cmd random(Msg(int) f, int from, int to) = random(encode(f), from, to);

-New subscriptions and commands always require modifying the Javascript to interpret them (like `Hnd` extensions).
-The results sent back to the server follow the pattern of event results.
-In this case, for instance, the `random` command will produce results which will be parsed by `intParser`.

-#### Interop with JS

-// Natives
+Salix can be extended with new kinds of subscriptions and commands, similar to how new handlers are defined (e.g., `targetValue`.
+The only difference is that instead of the `Hnd` type and the `handler` constructor, you now use `Cmd` and `command`, and `Sub` and `subscription`, respectively.

+#### Embedding Unmanaged Javascript

+TBD